top of page

 • 9 min read

-An organisation that I have worked with recently are going through a large digital transformation.
-For the organisation, this is a completely new way of thinking and as a team, we want to revolutionise their ways of working with the use of new, fast and frequently changing digital technology to solve their problems.
+An organisation that I have worked with recently are going through a significant digital transformation.
+For the organisation, this is an entirely new way of thinking.
+As a team, we want to revolutionise their ways of working by using new, fast, and frequently changing digital technologies to solve their problems.

-I have been looking at creating an overarching Testing Strategy, a lot of this isn't going to be information that isn't commonly known but I thought it would be useful to those starting out in the testing industry or maybe you are in a similar position on a greenfield project too.
+I have been looking into creating an overarching Testing Strategy.
+A lot of this isn't information that's uncommon, but I thought it would be helpful to those starting in the testing industry, or maybe you are in a similar position on a greenfield project, too.

-This information is intended to be used as guidance to teams who may come to develop on this Digital Platform in the future.
-Each team is responsible for making the appropriate decisions on how best to test their services.
-We don’t want them to blindly follow advice, instead use this information as a set of principles and then smartly select the types of test activities that suit their service the best.
+This information is intended to serve as guidance for teams that may develop on this Digital Platform in the future.
+Each team is responsible for making the decisions that best suit how to test their services.
+We don’t want them to follow advice blindly; instead, use this information as a set of principles and then select the test activities that best suit their service.

-The aim is not to dictate how teams should do things, but rather guide what we believe good looks like in testing.
+The aim is not to dictate how teams should do things, but rather to guide what we believe good testing looks like.

 “We are creating an environment where people do the right thing and make their own decisions”

-In our approach, we deliberately do not describe which Agile processes or ceremonies you should use as those decisions lie with the teams.
-It is, however, strongly advised that we aim to deliver iteratively and deliver value frequently.
-The impact of change in each release of a micro-service is less, and subsequently means we don’t need to do large amounts of regression testing.
+In our approach, we deliberately do not describe which Agile processes or ceremonies you should use, as those decisions lie with the teams.
+It is, however, strongly advised that we aim to deliver iteratively and frequently deliver value.
+The impact of changes in each microservice release is lower, so we don’t need to run extensive regression testing.
 Instead, testers embed themselves in the teams.
-They are a part of technical conversations around the impact of each change, meaning that they can then select which aspects of each service might need testing to reduce the risk of a specific release.
+They are part of technical conversations about the impact of each change, allowing them to select which aspects of each service might need testing to reduce the risk of a specific release.

 Continuous Delivery

-Continuous delivery is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.
-It aims at building, testing, and releasing software with greater speed and frequency.
+Continuous delivery is a software engineering approach in which teams produce software in short cycles, ensuring it can be reliably released at any time.
+It aims to build, test, and release software faster and more frequently.
 A straightforward and repeatable deployment process is essential.

-We want to avoid testing being an end of process activity or something
+We want to avoid testing being treated as an end-of-process activity or anything like that.

-Here, we highlight wherein the process testing can and should be applied:
+Here, we highlight where the process testing can and should be applied:

-Continuous Integration (CI) is a development practice where developers/testers integrate code into a shared repository frequently, preferably several times a day.
-Each integration can then be verified by an automated build and automated tests.
+Continuous Integration (CI) is a development practice in which developers/testers frequently integrate code into a shared repository, ideally several times a day.
+Automated builds and tests can then verify each integration.

-Continuous delivery (CD) is a software development practise where code changes are automatically prepared for a release to production.
+Continuous delivery (CD) is a software development practice in which code changes are automatically prepared for production releases.

 Our Test Principles

-1. Testing will enable effective delivery rather than obstructing it - Testers are not gatekeepers; we want Testing to be something that the whole team invests in up-front.
+1. Testing will enable effective delivery rather than obstruct it - Testers are not gatekeepers; we want Testing to be something the whole team invests in up front.

-2. Automate as much as possible, providing it adds value - Automated tests, at any level should give us fast feedback on our code.
-These tests need to be useful to the team, by which we mean – they should run in minutes rather than hours and should not be flaky.
-For this reason, we recommend Unit tests and Component tests and encourage teams to only have a handful of UI level automated tests.
+2. Automate as much as possible, provided it adds value.
+Automated tests at any level should give us fast feedback on our code.
+These tests need to be helpful to the team: they should run in minutes rather than hours and not be flaky.
+For this reason, we recommend Unit tests and Component tests and encourage teams to limit their UI-level automated tests to a handful.

 3. Fail Fast - We want the earliest possible feedback that a test has failed.
 If we find a defect in a later environment, we should always ask the question “What was the earliest point at which we could have found this defect?” and then write a test at that point.

-4. The Team is responsible for defining their own test processes - It is the responsibility of the team building services for the platform to define their test approach, the key points we want to get across are to work iteratively, deliver value regularly and ensure testing is embedded within the team.
+4. The Team is responsible for defining their own test processes.
+It is the responsibility of the team building services for the platform to describe their test approach.
+The key points we want to get across are to work iteratively, deliver value regularly and ensure testing is embedded within the team.

-5. Pragmatism in Testing - We want teams to assess the impact of the change being made in each release of their service and take a pragmatic approach to decide what needs to be validated.
-We do not believe it is a good use of time to perform massive amounts of End to End testing.
-In essence, we believe we get more value from investing in automation at the integration level and running a handful of end to end tests to validate connectivity.
+5. Pragmatism in Testing - We want teams to assess the impact of changes in each release of their service and take a pragmatic approach to determine what needs to be validated.
+We do not believe it is a good use of time to perform extensive end-to-end testing.
+In essence, we believe we get more value from investing in automation at the integration level and running a handful of end-to-end tests to validate connectivity.

-6. Advance Monitoring - As we strive to have frequent releases and more advanced monitoring, we need to change our approach to testing.
-We need to build and deliver changes with testing baked into the process in order to get out to production to obtain real information about our services.
-In a world of Continuous Deployment, advanced monitoring can help us identify issues in production (sometimes before our users do) and get them fixed very quickly.
+6. Advance Monitoring - As we strive for more frequent releases and more advanced monitoring, we need to change our testing approach.
+We need to build and deliver changes with testing baked into the process to get them into production and obtain real information about our services.
+In a world of Continuous Deployment, advanced monitoring can help us identify issues in production (sometimes before our users do) and fix them quickly.

 7. Continually look to improve - If something isn’t working, use your iteration reviews to feed that back to the team and try different ways of working.